Prudential Onshore Portfolio Bond

 • Flexible options for withdrawing your money – you can take regular or partial withdrawals from your bond at any time.
 You can set the amount of regular withdrawals and choose how often it is taken, within certain minimum and maximum levels.

 • There’s also tax benefits – if you pay tax the Prudential Onshore Portfolio Bond has a valuable built-in tax benefit that allows you to take out up to 5% per year of your investment free from any immediate tax liability.
-The minimum withdrawal is £100.
+Please note, the minimum withdrawal is £100.

 • There is a wide range of investments to choose from - with an extensive choice of investment options with a range of asset classes such as Unit Trusts and Open Ended Investment Companies (OEIC Funds) available through your selected platform.